rdragos/karpathy.github.io/about.md

 permalink: /about/
 ---

-I am a senior cryptographer at [Zama](https://www.zama.ai/) in the protocols team.
+I am a cryptographer at [Zama](https://www.zama.ai/) in the protocols team.

 Previously I was a cryptography engineer at [Cape Privacy](https://capeprivacy.com/) where I worked on